freedomofpress/securedrop-docs/docs/journalist/submissions.rst

 A full list of supported filetypes can be found `here <https://github.com/freedomofpress/securedrop-client/blob/main/workstation-config/mimeapps.list.sd-viewer>`_.

-.. tip:: In Qubes, window border colors are used to signify different virtual machines.
+.. tip:: In Qubes, window border colors are used to signify different qubes.

 .. _`the Qubes OS documentation`: https://www.qubes-os.org